 CIP = Capital Investment Plan.
 MassDOT = Massachusetts Department of Transportation.
 MBTA = Massachusetts Bay Transit Authority.
+SFY = State Fiscal Year.

-Source: SFY 2020-24 MassDOT Capital Investment Plan.
+Source: SFYs 2020-24 MassDOT Capital Investment Plan.

-More details about these MBTA programs and planned investments are discussed in the System Preservation Chapter of the Destination 2040 Needs Assessment, the SFY 2020-24 MassDOT CIP, and the MBTA's 2018 TAM Plan.
+More details about these MBTA programs and planned investments are discussed in Chapter 4, the System Preservation Chapter of the Destination 2040 Needs Assessment, the SFY 2020-24 MassDOT CIP, and/or the MBTA's 2018 TAM Plan.